mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 }
 ```

+---

 ### Stage 3

-Stage 3 is all about computing the quotient polynomial that should combine all the constraints from the previous steps.

-Please look into [What is quotient](quotient.md) to understand the math and reasoning behind it.

-For us, the important part, is that we use the current random seed to create the $\alpha, \beta$ params - and then proceed to creating the actual polynomial.

-The outcome is a trace with a single quartic (so 4 columns), and with LDE and trees as usual.
+Stage 3 involves computing the quotient polynomial, which combines all constraints from earlier stages.
+For details on the math, see [What is quotient](../advanced/quotient.md).
+Here, a random seed is used to generate the parameters $\alpha$ and $\beta$, then the quotient polynomial is created.
+The output is a trace with four columns, accompanied by its LDE and trees.

 ```rust
 pub struct ThirdStageOutput<const N: usize, A: GoodAllocator, T: MerkleTreeConstructor> {